julot/sphinxcontrib-cjk/README.rst

 sphinxcontrib.cjk
 #################

-This module adds kanji character for latex.
+This module adds kanji (Chinese and Japanese) and hangul (Korean) character for latex.

 Basic Usage